-I enjoy knitting socks and I knit lots of them.
-However, I very seldom use 'sock yarn.'
-Maybe it's due to living in a perpetually cold, damp climate and having poor circulation, but I want my feet to be Toasty (yes, with a capital T) and therefore prefer to knit socks out of considerably thicker, fluffier yarns - my favourites being Donegal tweed and Alpaca.
+I enjoy knitting socks and over the years have knit many.
+However, until very recently I very seldom used 'sock yarn.'
+Having always lived in cold climates, I like my feet to be Toasty (yes, with a capital T) and therefore prefer to knit socks out of considerably thicker yarns - my favourites being Donegal tweed and Alpaca.

-I never thought anything of this, until, upon seeing some of these creations a knitting friend gasped.
-'Are those not too delicate to be worn?
-Will they not get immediately destroyed?'
-Since then, a few others have asked this same thing.
+I never thought anything of this, until, upon seeing some of these creations a knitting friend gasped - 'Are those not too delicate to be worn?
+Surely they would get immediately destroyed!'
+Since then, a few others have said this same thing.

 So... well, okay.
-Firstly, all hand-knit socks - including those made of sock-specific yarns - are 'delicate' compared to the store-bought, super-dense machine-made knits such as say, the socks you would get from Smartwool or Ibex.
+Firstly, all hand-knitted socks - including those made of sock-specific yarns - are 'delicate' compared to the store-bought, super-dense machine-made knits such as say, the socks you would get from Smartwool or Ibex.
 If you walk in your hand-knit-stockinged feet outdoors or on rough wooden flooring, there is no sock yarn in the world that will endure that.
-It is also inadvisable to throw your hand-knit socks in the wash or (gasp) the tumble dryer.
+It is also - despite what the 'superwash' label suggests - inadvisable to throw your hand-knitted socks in the wash or (gasp) the tumble dryer.

 In my experience (and of course YMMV, and all other standard disclaimers apply), the socks I knit out of non sock-specific yarns are no different.
 They are thicker and more textured (you can sometimes 'feel the stitches' around your feet, which is an interesting sensation to get used to) .
 And, on account of having zero nylon content, they are somewhat less stretchy.
 But more delicate they are not.